KSP-KOS/KOS/doc/source/structures/misc/voice.rst

     max value is 1.0, in practice it can often go higher because the KSP game setting for User Interface volume is usually only at 50%, and in that scenario putting a 1.0 here would put the max at 50%, *really*.
+Setting this value to 0 will silence the voice.

 .. attribute:: Voice:WAVE

     :access: Get/Set
-    :type: :struct:`string` taken from the list of known waveforms in the hardware.
+    :type: :struct:`string`

     To select which of the SKID chip's
     :ref:`waveform generators <skid_waveform>` you want this voice